eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-useless-meta-schema.md

 <!-- end auto-generated rule header -->

-ESLint validates rule options with a configured Ajv 6 instance.
 Some schema forms accept every options array, use ignored keywords, or contain constraints that cannot take effect.
 This rule reports those objective defects.
 This rule is intended to become part of the `recommended` config.

 ## Rule Details